Kid A: Critical reception

 Spin said Kid A was "not the act of career suicide or feat of self-indulgence it will be castigated as", and predicted that fans would recognise it as Radiohead's best and "bravest" album.
 Billboard described it as "an ocean of unparalleled musical depth" and "the first truly groundbreaking album of the 21st century".
-The music journalist Robert Christgau wrote that Kid A was "an imaginative, imitative variation on a pop staple: sadness made pretty".
+Robert Christgau wrote that Kid A was "an imaginative, imitative variation on a pop staple: sadness made pretty".
 The Village Voice called it "oblique oblique oblique ...
 Also incredibly beautiful."
 Brent DiCrescenzo of Pitchfork gave Kid A a perfect score, calling it "cacophonous yet tranquil, experimental yet familiar, foreign yet womb-like, spacious yet visceral, textured yet vaporous, awakening yet dreamlike".
 He concluded that Radiohead "must be the greatest band alive, if not the best since you know who".
-The piece was one of the first Kid A reviews posted online; shared widely by Radiohead fans, it helped popularise Pitchfork and became notorious for its "obtuse" writing.
+One of the first Kid A reviews published online, it helped popularise Pitchfork and became notorious for its "obtuse" writing.

+Yorke said Radiohead had not attempted to alienate or confound, but that their musical interests had changed.
+Jonny Greenwood argued that the tracks were short and melodic, and suggested that "people basically want their hands held through 12 'Mull Of Kintyre's".
+Yorke recalled that Radiohead had been nervous on the Kid A tour, thinking they had been "absolutely trashed", but felt motivated by the "fight to convince people".
+He said Radiohead felt "incredibly vindicated and happy" after Kid A reached number one in the US.

 At Metacritic, which aggregates ratings from critics, Kid A has a score of 80 based on 24 reviews, indicating "generally favourable reviews".
-It was named one of the best albums of 2000 by publications including the Los Angeles Times, Spin, Melody Maker, Mojo, NME, Pitchfork, Q, the Times, Uncut and the Wire.
+It was named one of the year's best albums by publications including the Wire, Record Collector, Spin, NME and the Village Voice.
 At the 2001 Grammy Awards, Kid A was nominated for Album of the Year and won for Best Alternative Album.

 Legacy

 In the years following its release, Kid A attracted acclaim.
 In 2005, Pitchfork wrote that it had "challenged and confounded" Radiohead's audience, and subsequently "transformed into an intellectual symbol of sorts ...
 Owning it became 'getting it'; getting it became 'anointing it'."
-In 2015, Rob Sheffield of Rolling Stone likened Radiohead's change in style to Bob Dylan's controversial move to rock music, writing that critics now hesitated to say they had disliked it at the time.
+In 2015, Sheffield likened Radiohead's change in style to Bob Dylan's controversial move to rock music, writing that critics now hesitated to say they had disliked it at the time.
 He described Kid A as the "defining moment in the Radiohead legend".
-A year later, Billboard argued that Kid A was the first album since Bowie's Low to have moved "rock and electronic music forward in such a mature fashion".
-In an article for Kid A's 20th anniversary, the Quietus suggested that the negative reviews had been motivated by rockism, the tendency among music critics to venerate rock music over other genres.
+In 2016, Billboard argued that Kid A was the first album since Bowie's Low to have moved "rock and electronic music forward in such a mature fashion".
+In an article for Kid A's 20th anniversary, the Quietus suggested that the negative reviews had been motivated by rockism, the tendency to venerate rock music over other genres.